devpro/fun-with-containers/docs/observability-101.md

 ## Reasons to choose OpenTelemetry

-* Open source
+* Open source & vendor neutral
 * CNCF active & trending project (merge of OpenCensus and OpenTracing)
-* Vendor neutral
-* Decoupled solution
+* Reliable & decoupled solution
 * State of the Art design and implemenation
-* Adopted and supported by observability leaders
+* Finally a standard, adopted and supported by observability leaders
-* Easy to extend
+* Easy to integrate & extend

 ---